danbz/aesthetic-programming/source/bibliography.md

 - Benjamin, Ruha.
 “Are Robots Racist: Reimagining the Default Settings of Technology and Society.”
 Dropbox Lecture video, 23:23, 2019. <https://www.dropbox.com/s/j80s8kjm63erf70/Ruha%20Benjamin%20Guest%20Lecture.mp4>.
 - Benjamin, Walter.
 "The Work of Art in the Age of Mechanical Reproduction" [1936].
 In *Selected Writings, Volume 3, 1935–1938*.
 Edited by Howard Eiland and Michael W. Jennings.
 Cambridge, MA: Belknap Press of Harvard University Press, 2002.
 - Bennett, Jane. *Vibrant Matter: A Political Ecology of Things*.
 Durham, NC: Duke University Press, 2009.
-Berardi, Franco “Bifo.”
+- Berardi, Franco “Bifo.”
 “The Neuroplastic Dilemma: Consciousness and Evolution.” *e-flux* journal no. 60 (December 2014). https://www.e-flux.com/journal/60/61034/the-neuroplastic-dilemma-consciousness-and-evolution/.
-- Berardi, Franco “Bifo”. *Precarious Rhapsody: Semiocapitalism and the pathologies of the post-alpha generation*.
+- ———. *Precarious Rhapsody: Semiocapitalism and the pathologies of the post-alpha generation*.
 Translated by Arianna Bove, Erik Empson, Michael Goddard, Giuseppina Mecchia, Antonella Schintu and Steve Wright.
 London, UK: Minor Compositions, 2009.
 - Berger, John. *Ways of Seeing*.
 London, UK: Penguin, 1972.
 - Bergson, Henri. *Matter and Memory*.
 Translated by Nancy Margaret Paul and W. Scott Palmer.
 London, UK: Allen and Unwin, 1896.
+- Berry, David M., and Anders Fagerjord. *Digital Humanities: Knowledge and Critique in a Digital Age*.
+Hoboken, NJ: John Wiley & Sons, 2017.
 - Bivens, Rena.
 “The Gender Binary will not be Deprogrammed: Ten Years of Coding Gender on Facebook.” *New Media & Society* 19 (June 2017): 880–898.
 - “Blame it On the Boogie.”
 Track 1 on The Jackson 5’s *Destiny*, Total Experience Recording Studios, 1978.
 - Blas, Zach, and Micha Cárdenas.
 “Imaginary Computational Systems: Queer Technologies and Transreal Aesthetics.” *AI and Society* 28 (December 2013): 559-566.